 Communion is served by intinction meaning people are invited to tear off a piece of bread from the loaf (or take a piece of pita bread) and dip it into the cup of grape juice and then eat it.
-A gluten-free wafer option is available.
-At the 8:30 service, people are invited to join in a circle around the communion table for that part of the worship service, and the bread and juice are brought to them in the circle.
-At the 10:45 (and 9:30) service, people are invited to come forward via the center aisle to the communion servers at the front of the sanctuary, receive the bread and juice, and move back to their seats by the side aisles.
+A gluten-free option is available.
+There are also sealed communion elements if preferred.
+At the 10:30 (and 9:30) service, people are invited to come forward via the center aisle to the communion servers at the front of the sanctuary, receive the bread and juice, and move back to their seats by the side aisles.

 For more information on communion.